5505 0

 • The concept of portfolio strategy and its components: Growth vector, competitive advantage, synergy, strategic flexibility

-Portfolio strategy as a kind of basic innovation strategy was proposed by I. Ansoff, an American economist of Russian origin.
-Its specificity lies in the fact that it establishes the main directions of the strategic development of the corporation in terms of linking the distribution of resources between ...
+The portfolio strategy as a type of basic innovation strategy was proposed by the American economist of Russian origin I. Ansoff.
+Its specificity lies in the fact that it establishes the main directions of strategic development of the corporation from the point of view of linking the distribution of resources between...

-• Measuring synergy when entering a new product/market
+• Measuring synergies when entering a new product/market

-Functional unit Effects Effects of joining forces Initial savings Operational savings Sales expansion New products and markets General synergy Investment Operational Temporary Investment Operational General management and finance Contribution to the parent company Contribution to a new product/market...
+Functional division Effects Effects from combining efforts Initial savings Operational savings Sales expansion New products and markets General synergism Investment Operational Temporary Investment Operational General management and finance Contribution to the parent company Contribution to a new product/market...

 (Organization of synergy management at an industrial enterprise)